North American Cordillera: Alaska and Eastern System of Canada

 The Brooks Range includes the northernmost of the major mountain systems of the North American Cordillera, and extends along an east–west axis across northern Alaska from near the northern opening of the Bering Strait to the northern Yukon Territory.
 Major subranges include the British Mountains and Richardson Mountains, towards their eastern end, and at their farthest west is the De Long Mountains.
 The Brooks Range forms the northern flank of the lower Yukon River basin, separating it from Alaska's North Slope region, facing the Beaufort Sea.
 The Brooks Range is considered part of (or an extension of) the Rockies.
 South of the Brooks Range are the Mackenzie Mountains and the Canadian Rockies.

-Rocky Mountain System in contiguous U.S.
+Rocky Mountain System in Canada and contiguous U.S.

 In the Rocky Mountains, the highest peak is Mount Elbert in Colorado at 4401 m above sea level.
-The American Rockies rise steeply over the Interior Plains to the east, and over the Great Basin to the west, and extend south to the Rio Grande in New Mexico.
-The United States definition of the Rockies includes the Cabinet and Salish Mountains of Idaho and Montana, whereas their counterparts north of the Kootenai River, the Columbia Mountains, are sometimes considered a separate system lying to the west of the huge Rocky Mountain Trench which runs the length of British Columbia.
+The North American Rockies rise steeply over the Interior Plains to the east, and over the Great Basin to the west, and extend south to the Rio Grande in New Mexico.
+The United States definition of the Rockies includes the Cabinet and Salish Mountains of Idaho and Montana, whereas their counterparts in Canada north of the Kootenai River, the Columbia Mountains, are sometimes considered a separate system lying to the west of the huge Rocky Mountain Trench which runs the length of British Columbia.